-If you are serious about becoming a successful C-Level Executive, Trainer, Consultant or Speaker, then you might want to consider building a corporate brand that establishes your expertise and creates instant credibility and trust with the people who are looking to hire professionals in your industry.
+If you are serious about becoming a successful divorce professional, then you might want to consider building a corporate brand that establishes your expertise and creates instant credibility and trust with the people who are looking to hire professionals in your industry.

-Because your corporate coach brand will enable your reputation to precede you, and attract the kind of contracts you have a passion around.
+Because your corporate coach brand will enable your reputation to precede you and attract the kind of contracts you are passionate about.

-You see, if you have a great reputation, and you are viewed as a subject matter expert, you don’t have to do much heavy lifting for doors to start opening for you.
-In other words, it’s going to take less time, effort and expense to open and close contracts.
+You see, if you have a great reputation and you are viewed as a subject matter expert, you don’t have to do much heavy lifting for doors to start opening for you.
+In other words, opening and closing contracts will take less time, effort and expense.

-It all goes back to building a brand that positions you as an educator and advocate for the success of the people you have the deepest passion around and that you can help the most.
+It all goes back to building a brand that positions you as an educator and advocate for the success of the people you have the deepest passion around and whom you can help the most.

 The stronger your brand, the less time and effort it will take to establish your credibility and to gain the trust of the people tasked with hiring you.

 However, even with that said, there are still many ways you can drop the ball when building your Corporate Coach Brand.

-You face an almost infinite range of pitfalls and mistakes and that all fall within five major categories.
+You face infinite pitfalls and mistakes that fall within five major categories.

 But here’s the good news.
 It’s not too late to turn things around.

-And it starts right here, right now, since you’re about to get a clear idea as to what those mistakes are, and more importantly, how to avoid them.
+And it starts right here, right now, since you’re about to get a clear idea of what those mistakes are and, more importantly, how to avoid them.